Moldova Stock Exchange

 The Moldova Stock Exchange (Romanian: Bursa de Valori a Moldovei) is the only stock exchange in Moldova.
 Founded in 1994, the exchange now has 17 financial service providers that act as members and participants.
-Over 30 companies are listed on the regulated market, while more than 500 companies are listed on the low-cap marketplace operated by the exchange.
+As of July 2026, 13 companies are listed on the regulated market, while 15 companies are listed on the ATS marketplace operated by the exchange.

 History

 The Moldova Stock Exchange was founded in 1994.
 The exchange is subject to the supervision and regulation of the National Commission for Financial Markets (CNPF) of the Republic of Moldova.

-Together with the Bucharest Stock Exchange, it established the Chișinău Stock Exchange in the country's capital as a second trading center in 2024.
+In 2025, the Bucharest Stock Exchange, it established the Chișinău Stock Exchange in the country's capital as a second trading center.
+The exchange, officially named the International Stock Exchange of Moldova (ISEM) will serve as a competitor to the Moldova Stock Exchange and is expected to launch in late 2026.

 Index

 The EVM Composite Index tracks the performance of listed equities.

 Membership

 The exchange is a member of: